Peter Hall (sailor): Professional life

 Hall is (semi-)retired from a career as lawyer and business developer at Pratt & Whitney Canada, CAE Flight Simulators, Bell Helicopter Canada, Lavalin Engineering, Teleglobe International, Caisse de dépôt et placement du Québec and Ingenium.
 Peter holds several board positions in the industry.

 Sailing life

 Peter started sailing early in life in several classes and is a life member of the Royal St. Lawrence Yacht Club, Montreal.
 On the age of 26 he switched to the Soling in pursuit for an Olympic ticket.
 Besides the Soling he also kept sailing Lightning.
 After a few years without the Soling he returned to the class in 2006.
 Hall holds several North American Championships titles in the Soling, in the Lightning he holds one World Champions title as well as two Master titles.
 In 2011, 2012 and 2014 he became World Champion in the Soling.
 In 2012 and 14, his youngest son William was a member of the team.
 In 2013, 2014 and 2016 Peter received the Soling World Trophy.
+In 2023 Hall won the bronze medal sailing with Martin Zeileis and Max Reisinger at the European Soling Championship at Warnemünde (Germany).
 Peter was also president of Voile Quebec from 1994 to 1996.

 Peter Hall was inducted in 2017 to the Voile Québec Hall of Fame.